JBShady/COD5-Remastered/README.md

 * Unused entities are cleared after use, both for one time items like radios or songs and for temporary scripting tasks
 * Fixed instances where functions should have been threaded instead of being called, which originally resulted in unnecessary delays or bugs
 * Game is hardcoded to Campaign "normal" difficulty as the level of difficulty unintentionally changed health regen and other variables in zombies
 * Cheats disabled by default, use devmap to load in with cheats.
-Note that leaderboard stats and rank are not saved while playing with devmap
+Note that no leaderboard stats or ranks will save while playing with devmap so that you can still test features of the mod or develop without skewing legitimate stats you may have worked hard to earn

 ### Player
 * Player now spawns as a random character in solo instead of always the Player 1 character